-4.2.4 AEMC's Stage 1 findings
+4.2.3 AEMC's Stage 1 findings

-There is substantial interest in improving capacity trading arrangements and that there is some unmet demand for this service at present.
+Based on our review to date, there appears to be substantial interest in improving capacity trading arrangements, and some unmet demand for capacity trading at present.
 It would also appear from our preliminary review that the existing arrangements are less than ideal and that more trades could occur, or could be expected to occur in the future, if some of the barriers outlined above were reduced.

 There are further potential issues in pipeline capacity trading beyond search and transaction costs and failure to release.
 For example, on a point to point pipeline with multiple injection and withdrawal points, defining capacity rights and system operation may be especially difficult.
-System operation may also be a difficult challenge when gas flows are dynamic and gas travels between pipelines of different ownership.